jmaggio14/imagepypelines/README_landingpage.rst

 The Pipeline
 ^^^^^^^^^^^^
-Imagepypelines_'s most powerful feature is a high level interface to create data processing pipelines which apply a sequence of algorithms to input data automatically.
+ImagePypelines_'s most powerful feature is a high level interface to create data processing pipelines which apply a sequence of algorithms to input data automatically.

 In our experience as imaging scientists, processing pipelines in both corporate or academic settings are not always easy to adapt for new purposes and are therefore too often relegated to *proof-of-concept* applications only.
 Many custom pipelines may also not provide step-by-step error checking, which can make debugging a challenge.